lrlna/pino-colada/README.md

 ![pino-colada](./pino-colada.png)

 # usage
-Pipe pino-colada to a your server that uses pino for logging.
+Pipe pino-colada to a server that uses pino for logging.

 ```bash
 node server.js | pino-colada